 5. Stay Cool

 Sometimes Rides are blessed with warmer than warm weather.
 If you're facing the prospect of cycling in hot weather, it's important to stay cool.
 The best way to do just that is to stay hydrated at all times.
 Take note of where water or cooling stations are located on the route so you can take a proper hydration break.

-If you need a little extra cooling power to get you through the day, we might have just the thing.
+If you need a little extra cooling power to get you through the day, we have the perfect invisible cooling vest just for you!

 6. Have fun!

 Go out there and have fun!
 Tell your friends and family, post about it online, take lots of pictures, bring your pet, and have a good time!